wintdw/memory/README.md

   | 2     | Strict Overcommit | Strict Overcommit       |

 ### Out Of Memory (OOM)
+#### Definition
+No available memory can be allocated for use to processes.
+For this situation, kernel triggers ```OOM Killer``` to stop a hogging process for others to run properly.
 #### Simulation
-Same as Overcommit experiment, just spawn more processes
+Same as Overcommit experiment, just spawn more processes until something is killed
 #### Result
 ```console
 # ./important & ./not_so_imp &